The Customer Exit Survey (Smart Ideas)

 Wrapping up

-In the final moments of a customer's journey with a brand, there's an opportunity—one that's often overlooked.
+In the final moments of a customer's journey with a brand, there's an opportunity - one that's often overlooked.
 Customer exit surveys offer a glimpse into the factors driving people away, and when used effectively, they can help businesses stem the tide of churn.
 With well-crafted questions, a strategic delivery approach, and diligent analysis, these surveys can transform an exit into an opening for improvement and growth.
-And in a world where retention is often the difference between success and failure, can any company really afford to ignore them?
+Customer retention often determines business success, so exit surveys are worth the effort.

 Key takeaways